 - Follow all directional signs and instructions from staff, especially when one-way signs are posted.

 Since the beginning of the pandemic, the senior leadership of the synagogue has worked hard to balance the safety and well-being of our complex institution while adhering to Jewish values: this will continue to be our north star.
-We are joyful that we are now able to greet many of you in the warmth of the Goor Sanctuary.
+We are joyful that we are now able to greet many of you back in our beautiful Tarzana campus.